Emily Ott, LCSW

 My Ideal Client

-I specialize in working with clients who have symptoms of post-traumatic stress disorder (PTSD) and co-occurring disorders such as anxiety, depression, and OCD.
-I am interested in working with clients who are willing to explore how their past experiences have informed their thoughts, feelings and behaviors.
-My hope is that we will be able to identify and possibly shift patterns that are no longer serving you, so that you can live in alignment with your unique values and goals moving forward.
+I specialize in working with clients who have symptoms of post-traumatic stress disorder (PTSD), anxiety, depression, and OCD.
+I am interested in working with clients who are open and willing to explore how their experiences have informed their thoughts, feelings and behaviors.
+My hope is that we will be able to identify and possibly shift patterns that are no longer serving you, so that you can more often live in alignment with your unique values and goals moving forward.

 My Approach to Helping